Handbook Content

 • Transportation: Being given a ride.

 Medicaid pays for Non-Emergency Medical Transportation (NEMT).
 This service is for members who need help getting to their covered medical service appointments with enrolled Medicaid providers.
-NEMT may use public transport, taxis, personal vehicle transport, non-emergency ambulances, stretcher van or wheelchair van, train, air transport, and transportation network companies.
+This includes going to medical appointments, getting your Durable Medical Equipment (DME), and filling your medication prescriptions.
+Members may use enrolled public transport providers, taxis, personal vehicle transport, non-emergency ambulances, stretcher vans or wheelchair vans, train, air transport, and transportation network companies.

 Contact Information Mentioned in this Chapter: